cs-club-smc/pacman-game/CONTRIBUTING.md

 # Contributing

+Haiii ^w^, welcome to `pacman-game`!

+You can jump to 'Getting Started' if you are ready for running this project on your computer; if not see 'Learning' if you're not really sure where to start

+## Learning

+If you're not sure where to start, I would recommend watching either the first three videos of the [Git and GitHub for Poets](https://www.youtube.com/watch?v=BCQHnlnPusY&list=PLozRqGzj97d02YjR5JVqDwN2K0cAiT7VK) series by The Coding Train, or this [How to Contribute to an Open Source Project on GitHub](https://egghead.io/lessons/javascript-introduction-to-github) mini-course by Kent C. Dodds.
+The former is longer and more conceptual while the latter is shorter and focuses more on real-world usage.
+There is also this [100 Second video](https://www.youtube.com/watch?v=8lGpZkjnkt4) by Fireship

+Once you are more familiar with Git, you are now ready to make a PR.
+I found  short video to be helpful in showing the whole pull request workflow, but you may need to use Google if you are not using Git through the command line, or run into errors

 ## Getting Started

-Haiii ^w^, welcome to `pacman-game`!
-To get the project running on your local development machine, you can follow the steps outlined below

-If there is something that sounds confusing or not working, let me know since that's an issue with my writing

-I heard that people were looking to make this game with NodeJS during a meeting, so that's what I started with.
-If people want to use something like `p5.js`, just like for the Tic-Tac-Toe game, that is an option too
+Before you perform the following steps, you'll want to _Fork_ this repository, then _Clone_ it.

-### 1. Installing NodeJS
+### 1. Installing NodeJS and Yarn

 We are using [NodeJS](https://nodejs.org/en) as a backend server.
 This lets us write JavaScript that serves files, and responds to requests from browsers.

 The most popular way to install NodeJS is through the [installer on the official website](https://nodejs.org).
 Follow the installation instructions for your operating system.
 As for versions, you can choose either the latest LTS (`16.13.0` at the time of writing), or the latest stable release (`17.1.0` at the time of writing)

-To optionally check if NodeJS has been properly installed, you can open a terminal (Term.app on MacOS, or Powershell on Windows) and see if you get the following output:
+To optionally check if NodeJS has been properly installed, you can open a terminal and see if you get the following output:

 ```sh
 $ node --version